shamsPathan/Britelin/README.md

 #### Notes:

-- Ensure the `lightup` program is in the system's path (`/usr/local/bin`) for i3wm to execute it correctly.
+- Ensure the `britelin` program is in the system's path (`/usr/local/bin`) for i3wm to execute it correctly.
 - Adjust the `-10` and `10` values in the i3wm configuration to change the brightness adjustment step size according to your preference.